HearthSim/Hearthstone-Deck-Tracker/CONTRIBUTING.md

 ## Setup
 1. Download and install [visual studio community](https://www.visualstudio.com/downloads/)
 2. Download and install [Git](https://git-scm.com/download/win) (use git from windows command prompt OR use git and optional unix tools)
-3. Download the latest stable [nuget executable](https://dist.nuget.org/index.html), copy it to the base directory (where bootstrap.bat is)
+3. Download the latest stable [nuget executable](https://dist.nuget.org/index.html), copy it to the base directory (where the .sln file is located)
-4. run bootstrap.bat, preferably from a command window to see any errors.
+4. Clone using `git clone --recursive` or run `git submodule update --init --recursive` if you only need submodules.
 5. Open the solution file, do a build to make sure everything is working properly.
 Restore nuget packages if necessary.

 ## Creating Issues